Child Protection Policy

 4. “Child participation” asserts that children and young people have the right to freely express their views and that there is an obligation to listen to children’s views and to facilitate their participation in all matters affecting them within the family, schools, local communities, public services, institutions, government policy, and judicial procedures.
 World Vision considers child and youth’s meaningful, safe, and appropriate participation a key strategic priority for ensuring sustained child well-being and creating democratic societies with informed and engaged citizens.

-5. “Staff” is defined as those who are employed directly by or volunteer for, Symplexis, as well as staff and volunteers of partner organisations whilst they are working with children and young people in the care or supervision of Symplexis.
+5. “Staff” includes permanent/temporary staff (under any kind of contractual/employment relationship), volunteers, and trainees of Symplexis, as well as staff/volunteers/trainees of partner organisations whilst they are working with children and young people in the care or supervision of Symplexis.

 Statement of commitment